aquasecurity/tfsec/docs/index.md

 <br/>
 <br/>

-???+ warning
-     📣 All of our scanning-related efforts have moved to one place, and that is Trivy.
-Please look at the [migration guide](https://aquasecurity.github.io/trivy/latest/tutorials/tfsec/migration/) and the Trivy [docs](https://aquasecurity.github.io/trivy/latest/) for further information.

 ## 📣 tfsec to Trivy Migration

 As part of our goal to provide a comprehensive open source security solution for all, we have been consolidating all of our scanning-related efforts in one place, and that is [Trivy](https://github.com/aquasecurity/trivy).